simonis/GraalJsTest/Safepoints.md

 > *As of 21.1 Truffle has support for guest language safepoints.
 Truffle safepoints allow to interrupt the guest language execution to perform thread local actions submitted by a language or tool.
 A safepoint is a location during the guest language execution where the state is consistent and other operations can read its state.*

 Truffle safepoints (i.e. [`com.oracle.truffle.api.TruffleSafepoint`](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/TruffleSafepoint.html)) are implemented in Java and they work in Java, so in contrast to HotSpot safepoints it is possible to execute Java code at Truffle safepoints.
-They work by registering [ThreadLocalActions](https://github.com/oracle/graal/blob/master/truffle/docs/Safepoints.md#thread-local-actions) which will then be executed locally by every thread once it reaches a Truffle safepoint.
+They work by registering [ThreadLocalActions](https://github.com/oracle/graal/blob/master/truffle/docs/Safepoints.md#thread-local-actions) which will then be executed locally by every thread, once it reaches a Truffle safepoint.

-Although their implementation requires native support in the VM (see [Implementation details](#implementation-details)), Truffle safepoints are "application-level" safepoints.
+Truffle safepoints are "application-level" safepoints.
 Everyone can trigger a safepoint on all or on a selected subset of active polyglot threads by calling [`submitThreadLocal(..)`](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/TruffleLanguage.Env.html#submitThreadLocal(java.lang.Thread%5B%5D,com.oracle.truffle.api.ThreadLocalAction)) on either a [language](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/TruffleLanguage.Env.html) or an [instrument](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/instrumentation/TruffleInstrument.Env.html) environment:
 ```java
 Env env; // language or instrument environment